Expert Witness Testimony

-Clearly written reports help make it clear how defects at a site contributed to an accident and injury.
+Clearly written reports help make it clear how defects and hazards at a site contributed to an accident and injury.
 Clearly written accurate reports can help you settle a case and avoid the time and expense of a trial.

-Contact Heimer Engineering℠ 24/7
+Contact Heimer Engineering℠

 Heimer Engineering℠ is happy to help you.
-Senior Staff members are available to answer your questions from Monday through Friday from 9 AM to 5 PM.
+Senior Staff members are available Monday through Friday from 9 AM to 5 PM.
 After 5 PM, please leave a message.
 Messages are checked during the day on Sunday, and Sunday evening through Thursday evening.
 Inspections are performed seven days a week.
-Choose Heimer Engineering℠.

 Inspection orders are taken by senior staff members.
-A real estate purchase is complex, and you should be able to speak with someone who can give you real answers to your inspection questions.
+A real estate purchase is complex and you should be able to speak with someone who can answer your inspection questions.

-To set up an appointment for a pre-purchase inspection, or to find out about Engineering services or expert court testimony send Heimer Engineering℠ an email at WebInfoRequest@heimer.com, send Heimer Engineering℠ a text at 888.769.6910, call Heimer Engineering℠ at 800.605.1500, or call Heimer Engineering℠ at 646.757.4500.
+To set up an appointment for a pre-purchase inspection or to find out about Engineering services or expert court testimony email Info@heimer.com, text 888.769.6910, or call 800.605.1500.
 If no staff member is in the office, leave a message.

 Heimer Engineering℠ serves the Metro New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).